kirilcvetkov92/MultiAgentControl/Readme.md

   this neural network favorize the action which maximize the Q value as otuput by the critic network.
   Since this is a problem maximization of the Q-value, the optimization problem will be gradiend ascent.
   Since the action is continious, the input state vector is 24 dimensional for each agent, in this case (24,2) where the second dimension represent the number of agents.
+Combining the state vector we get 48 dimensional input vector.
   I needed to create neural networks with bigger hidden size inside the layers.
   A 2-layer fully connected dense with 256 neurons on the first layer and 128 neurons on second layer was chosen.